I get asked all the time what to say when your ex asks how you are, and better yet, what to do.

 If it reaches a certain threshold before she meets someone else, she will reach out to you.
 Once you are good enough at this stuff, you can predict when it’s about to happen.

-I’ve even included a simple test which will tell you exactly why she’s contacting you with 100% certainty.
+I’ve even included a simple test that will tell you exactly why she’s contacting you with 100% certainty.
 If you’re brave enough to try it, it’s the best way to respond to an ex asking how you are.

 1: She’s trying to keep you as a backup OR get back together with you.